Islamists rally in Cairo against Mubarak old guard

 However Suleiman does appear to have a constituency among Egyptians alarmed by the rise of Islamists and who see him as the kind of strong man needed to restore stability after a year of political turmoil that has hit the economy hard.

-There was no sign in the square of the protest groups that led the anti-Mubarak uprising.
-They oppose the Suleiman presidential bid but are also angry at the Islamists who they say have put the pursuit of power above the goals of the revolution, and they are planning their own protest next Friday.
+There was no sign in the square of the reformist youth protest groups that led the anti-Mubarak uprising.
+They are angry at the Suleiman presidential bid but are also opposed to what they see as Islamist attempts at domination.

-One youth movement said in a statement they would take part in a protest next Friday.
+One youth movement said in a statement they would take part in a protest next Friday and boycott the Brotherhood-led protest.
 "It is time to abandon the Brotherhood as they abandoned the revolution and the youth," it said.

-"The Brotherhood are going down for their own organisational reasons: for the goals of the Brotherhood and not the public," Ahmed Maher, one of the founders of the April 6 movement that helped ignite the revolt last year, told Reuters.

-(Additional reporting by Ali Abdelati and Abdel Rahman Youssef in Alexandria; Writing by Tom Perry; Editing by Mark Heinrich)
+(Additional reporting by Ali Abdelati; Writing by Tom Perry; Editing by Janet Lawrence)